zognin/tp/docs/UserGuide.md

 They are:
 * Revenue per month for the past 12 months.
 * Top 10 clients who made the highest number of orders.
-* Top 10 recipes that appear in the highest number of orders.
+* Top 10 recipes that appear most frequently in all orders.

 --------------------------------------------------------------------------------------------------------------------